The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 Place: The body.
 The home.
 The quiet moments between people.

-Theme: Embodied love.
-Integrity.
-Real care.
+Theme: Embodied love, integrity, real care.

 All About Love explores love as a practice rooted in action.
 It focuses on honesty, clarity, boundaries, and care.
 This perspective changed how I understood connection and reshaped my definition of intimacy.

+This belief guides the way I work.
 I approach every session with attention and care.
 I bring presence into planning.
 I listen with intention.
 I hold space gently.
 I photograph with honesty.

 When I document elopements, I focus on the moments that carry meaning.
 These are not just about ceremony or vows, but about the slower, quieter choices that reflect real commitment.
 I believe love reveals itself in the way we move through the experience, in the tone of the day, and in the care we extend to each other along the way.